ansible/ansible/packaging/arch/README.md

     pikaur -S ansible-git

-You can also use install the stable version of [ansible][3] as an AUR package.
+You can also install the stable version of [ansible][3] as an AUR package.

   [1]: https://aur.archlinux.org/packages/ansible-git/
   [2]: https://wiki.archlinux.org/index.php/AUR_helpers